memseer/docs.memseer.com/index.md

 ## Memseer keeps track so you don't have to

-Memseer is simple and powerful organizational tool, similar to a logbook or a household binder, but more capable.
-You can create categories, populate them with records and associate with actions.
-Check out [the story](docs/about/the_story.md) behind Memseer and [examples](docs/examples/index.md).
+Memseer is a simple and powerful organizational tool, similar to a logbook or a household binder, but more capable.
+You can create categories, populate them with records and/or associate them with actions.
+Check out [the story](docs/about/the_story.md) behind Memseer and view some [examples](docs/examples/index.md).

-Once you set it up, you will be able to track everything at a glance: what needs your attention, what's coming up and traverse records back in history.
+Once you set it up, you will be able to track everything at a glance: what needs your attention, what's coming up and review records back through history.
 So, you don't have to remember all the small but important details.

 ## Highlights:
 - Easy planning: everything that needs attention at a glance